andrehgdias/andrehgdias/README.md

 [![@andrehgdias's Holopin board](https://holopin.me/andrehgdias)](https://holopin.io/@andrehgdias)

-- I'm taking a Bachelor's Degree in Computer Science at the State University of São Paulo.
+- I have a Bachelor's Degree in Computer Science at the State University of São Paulo.

 - I love programming and technology in general so I have a lot of interests.